mdurmus/swimmer/README.md

 <img src="docs/readme_images/stypes.png" alt="Swimming types image">

 + Swimming Type: This section contains a visualization of the swimming technique concerned.
 Below this image there is a link "Back to Types".
 When the user clicks on this link, they will be able to easily access the Swimming Types Menu again.

-In the next paragraph there are three separate headings and paragraphs describing three different advantages of the swimming style over other swimming styles.
+In the next three paragraph there are three separate headings and paragraphs describing three different advantages of the swimming style over other swimming styles.

 <img src="docs/readme_images/stype.png" alt="Freestyle swimming type image">